yaniv-golan/openai-model-registry/README.md

 - Handles model aliases and different model versions
 - Works offline with locally stored model information
 - Keeps model information up-to-date with optional updates
+- Programmatic model cards: structured access to each model's capabilities, parameters, pricing (including per-image tiers), and deprecation metadata (OpenAI and Azure providers)
+- Coverage and freshness: includes all OpenAI models as of 2025-08-12; pricing and data are kept current automatically via CI using [ostruct](https://github.com/yaniv-golan/ostruct)

 ## Installation